 Experiential evidence has long told us about marijuana’s value in combatting stress, depression, and anxiety disorders.
 Emerging research on the body’s endocannabinoid system has substantiated these claims by showing that there’s much more going on in the brain than a high.

-The U.S. federal government recently approved a study that would allow researchers at the University of Arizona to evaluate cannabis’ benefits in individuals with posttraumatic stress disorder (PTSD).
-And there was much rejoicing, but we have a long way to go before the plant’s antidepressant and antianxiety effects are acknowledged by political forces.
+The US federal government approved a study that would allow researchers at the University of Arizona to evaluate cannabis’ benefits in individuals with posttraumatic stress disorder (PTSD).
+And there was much rejoicing, but we have a long way to go before the plant’s antidepressant and anti-anxiety effects are acknowledged by political forces.

-This week’s Medical Minute is dedicated to the merging of cannabis and mental health, a union we hope to see bloom in upcoming years as research continues to bolster what cannabis patients and advocates already know.
+This week’s roundup of studies is dedicated to the merging of cannabis and mental health, a union we hope to see bloom in upcoming years as research continues to bolster what cannabis patients and advocates already know.

 1. A Potential PTSD Cure in Cannabinoids?